-A21.
+A21-1.
 Project background, purpose and work packages:

-Describe how the project, based on the ICROFS 'spider web', contributes to solving significant challenges for organic farming, fisheries, aquaculture and/or the food industry, and how it contributes to meeting the general objectives of organic food, industrial and environmental policies.
-Also describe the project's focus within the value chain.
+Describe how the project, based on ICROFS' Research- and Development Strategy 2019-2021 and the 'spider web', contributes to solving significant challenges for organic farming, fisheries, aquaculture and/or the food industry, and how it contributes to meeting the general objectives of organic food, industrial and environmental policies.
+Also describe the project's focus within the value chain and how it contributes to the focus area(s) that are ticked off below.

 The contents of the work packages must be elaborated and explained in this section - it is not sufficient to write the title of the work package, activities and milestones.
 Establish a clear purpose and describe activities for each work package in the project.
-Activities and milestones and deliveries must also be listed in a Gantt chart (Form B, sheet 2) and distributed among the various work packages.
+If external assistance is included in a work package it must also be described and substantiated.
+Activities and milestones and deliveries must also be listed in a Gantt chart (Form B, sheet 2) as well as in separate sheets (Milestones and Deliverables) and distributed among the various work packages.

 Figures and tables to support the understanding of the project purpose and impact should be submitted as enclosures.
-Total enclosures should be max 4 pages and solely include intermediate results and illustrations to enhance the understanding of the project purpose and impact.
+Total enclosures must not exceed four pages in total and solely include intermediate results and illustrations to enhance the understanding of the project purpose and impact.